JoshCheek/activerecord_deliberate_practice/Readme.md

 Read the description of what you need to do, look at the example to see one that is similar.
 Then write your code there so that it meets the requirements.

-You may need to follow the references, you may not (try guessing at what you think it might be before you try to look them up)
+You may need to follow the references, you may not.
+Either way, try guessing at what you think it might be before you try to look them up.

+**Your goal is to be able to perform these tasks later, without reference.**